theotherp/nzbhydra/ISSUE_TEMPLATE.md

 ## How to request a new feature
 * What do you want to happen?
-* Why do you want it?
+* If not clear, why do you want it?
-* Do you think it's something only you need or something that might me popular?
+* Do you think it's something only you need or something that might be popular?
 * If need be explain the use case.
-* Is it nice to have or a must have?
-I might disagree but it's still good for me to know what you think.